House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

+Corded and cordless drills have their place in your toolbox, whether you are a homeowner or a contractor.
 Corded drills are known for their power and are the number one choice among contractors.
-Corded drills have a constant power source, higher torque, and are made to last.
-The corded drill is the best overall option if you are looking for something durable efficient and powerful.
+Corded drills have a constant power source and higher torque and are made to last.
+The corded drill is the best overall option if you want something durable, efficient, and powerful.

-Cordless drills are known for their versatility and convenience, usually making them the number one pick among homeowners.
-They are compact and can be taken anywhere you need it to go.
-They’re great when you have small jobs that need to be done around the house and don’t feel like going through the hassle of unwinding and winding up cords.
+Cordless drills are known for their versatility and convenience, and they are popular with homeowners.
+They are compact and can be taken anywhere you need them to go.
+They’re great when you have small jobs around the house and don’t feel like going through the hassle of unwinding and winding up cords.
+So, the question is, do you need a powerful drill or a portable one?
+A corded drill has more power but the cordless drill is convenient.

 Featured Image Credit: ThamKC, Shutterstock